 “I don’t want to be so selfish to think we’re the only challenged industry since the pandemic,” Ridings says, “but it was already facing the typical forces of disruption in the process of transitioning from a print ad model to a digital ad and subscription model.”

-Paul Boyle, SVP of public policy at News Media Alliance, is actively lobbying members of Congress in support of the bill.
+Paul Boyle, SVP of public policy at News Media Alliance, is actively lobbying Congress in support of the bill.

 The advertising piece of the act, he says, could be viewed as “Covid-19 related” and thus be included in a second coronavirus relief bill that would follow the CARES Act passed in March.

-“The calendar is running out on this bill, but the advertising tax credit could potentially be added to legislation after the election,” he says.
-“The local retailer, the bar owner, the restaurant owner, the cleaners, the grocer, the pharmacist—whatever the local business is on Main Street could benefit.
+“The calendar is running but the tax credit could potentially be added to legislation after the election,” he says.
+“The local retailer, the bar owner, the restaurant owner—whatever the local business is on Main Street could benefit.
 At the same time, you’re benefiting a daily newspaper, a radio station, a nonprofit news organization that’s digital only.”

 Like Ridings, Boyle is not surprised by the bipartisan support for the bill.

-Despite President Trump’s claims that journalists who question him are “fake news,” members of Congress rely on local media to explain their positions and provide context for what is happening in the nation’s capital.
+Members of Congress rely on local media to explain their positions and provide context for events in the nation’s capital.

 “We get caught up on the coasts and inside the beltway trying to lump the media together and putting politicians’ views in the same basket,” he says.
-But members of both the House and Senate recognize “the value of trying to get information out to their constituents about a press release, or a ribbon cutting, or a grant that is going to the university hospital.”
+But members of both the House and Senate recognize “the value of trying to get information out to their constituents.”

-The American Advertising Federation, comprised of 200 local ad clubs, stands behind the bill, although it is not lobbying for it.
+The American Advertising Federation stands behind the bill, although it is not actively lobbying for it.